kamil-kw/pink-is-the-new-kindness/README.md

 ### Existing Features

 ### Landing page:
 Being the first page the user lands on, we wanted the landing page to be welcoming as well as visually impactful to the user.
-We achieved this through keeping it simple yet effective with the use of our tongue-and-cheek hero image which is placed centrally across the screen.
-The name of the project is also placed centrally on the screen in large and bold letters to shout our name out load and proud.
-The slogan below the hero image also tells the user what the project name stands for clearly so the user knows what to expect.
+We achieved this through keeping it simple yet effective with the use of our tongue-and-cheek hero image, fonts and hover-over features:

+The name of the project is placed centrally on the screen in large and bold letters to shout our name out load and proud.
+In the center across the screen is a our hero image which sets the light-hearted tone we want to acheieve.
+The slogan below the hero image also tells the user what the project name stands for as well as user readbility and comprehension.

+The hover over features changes the font and slogan colours to pink when the user hovers of them.
+This feature was added to create an element of fun for the user experierence.

+### Introdution section:
+This section explains to the user what our platform is about.
+It outlines what they can expect to find, what they can do and provides an overall introduction to PINK.
+We placed it right under the hero image section so that the user knows straight away what they're looking into to improve their exeprience.

-### Stories page (Esteph):
+### Stories page:
+This page aims to provide further community support and raise awareness by sharing with the user real-life stories from the community.
+The user is also invited to share their personal experience with Breast cancer by using the from at the bottom of the page.

+We have also included hover over features on the page title and H3 header to tie in with the features on the home page for cohesiveness.

+Below the form we have included a caoursell with heart warming images and quotes to provide further comfort to the user as well as complimenting the aesthetic of the page.

-### Nav bar (Kamil):
+### Nav bar:
+Our Nav bar was built based on Bootstrap frameworks with additional amendments to edit the top of original code to remove long top bar and change color of this tab to pink so will complement to the overall design of the page, in the latest stage hover added to improve UX and interactivity of this feature.

+one long bar from left to right, that has been removed and the hambuger bars have been left

+Navbar includes two links Home and Stories both will show highlights once active.

 ### Kindness section (Dee):